t-freger/ram/docs/docs/features/partner-sharing.md

 # Partner Sharing

 :::tip Sharing specific assets
-For sharing a specific set of assets, you can use the shared album feature of Immich.
+For sharing a specific set of assets, you can use the shared album feature of ram.
 :::

-Immich allows you to share your library with other users.
+ram allows you to share your library with other users.
 They can then view your library and download the assets.
 You can manage Partner Sharing from the [User Settings](docs/features/user-settings.md) page on the web.

 Partner Sharing includes: